qizhit/fabflix/README.md

 ## Features Implemented
 1. Login Page
-   - Provides secure login for users with error handling for incorrect email or password.
+   - Allows secure user login, with error handling for incorrect email or password.
-   - Prevents unauthenticated access to other pages by redirecting to the Login Page.
+   - Prevents access to other pages without authentication, redirecting to the Login Page if necessary.
    - On successful login, redirects users to the Main Page.
 2. Main Page
-   - Home page after login, with options for movie browsing and search by title, year, director, or star's name, allowing flexible search terms.
+   - The home page after login, providing options to browse movies and search by title, year, director, or star’s name with flexible search terms.
 3. Movie List Page
    - Displays movie information: title, year, director, genres, stars, and rating.
    - Hyperlinks allow navigation to corresponding Single Movie or Single Star pages.